keithbugeja/pixardis-web/README.md

 ## Final Notes

 Made with Rust.
 Forged in spite.
-Tested on students.
 If it breaks, you get to keep both pieces.